These Fried Mozzarella Balls with Pumpkin, Sage and Caramelized Onion are the perfect holiday appetizer!

 Now, I don’t make fried food often, but the holidays call for a little indulgence.
 So today I bring you melty Fried Mozzarella Balls that are certifiably foodie.

 See that ooey, gooey mozzarella?
 It’s flavored with caramelized onions, shredded pumpkin and freshly chopped sage.
 It’s a combo that is sweet, savory and so seasonal.
 Memorable flavors that will have guests asking for the recipe.

-These Fried Mozzarella Balls have a gorgeous golden brown crust that is so crunchy and delicious that they are great on their own.
-But of course I had to make a dip too!
+The secret to super crunchy mozzarella balls is rolling the filling twice in the egg and breadcrumbs.
+And boy do these Fried Mozzarella Balls have a gorgeous, delicious golden brown crust.
+They are great on their own but of course I had to make a dip too!

 All parties call for appetizers.
 If you’re mingling with cocktails you need something to snack on.
 Same goes for dinner parties.
 When does the main course ever hit the table on time?
 Never in my world, but everyone will wait patiently if there are munchies.
 Who can complain when their mouth is full?